 About my work

-The unifying theme of my work is its relationship to memory and family.
-The process of working from memory and personal histories is a means of understanding how identity is formed.
-In these investigations I am making statements about the positive and negative effects of identity construction and whether the constructions reveal or conceal some truth about the self.
-The work provokes the viewer to confront his or her self and be attuned to others with criticality, compassion and thoughtfulness.
-The most formative element of my practice is my commitment to the human experience of relating to one another and having shared histories, whether this be on a personal, familial scale or broadly speaking through socio economic experience.
+My work provokes the viewer to confront his or her self and be attuned to others with criticality, compassion, and thoughtfulness.
+I am deeply committed to the human experience of relating to one another via shared histories, whether this be on a personal, familial scale or broadly speaking through my own socio economic experiences.